vwkd/code-web/Languages/CSS/2 Box Model.md

 - arrangement of boxes
 - multiple layout models, e.g. flow layout, flex layout, grid layout, table layout, positioned layout
+- applied within a formatting context, see Formatting Context

+controlled by `display`, `position` (and `float`) properties of element

+elements have no inherent layout (or style in general), all given by user agent style sheet, e.g. `table { display: table; }` and `li { display: list-item; }` always choose elements by semantic meaning, then style as desired, e.g. navigation menu as `<ul`

 <!-- ToDo: write multiple layout models -->

 <!-- TODO see css-break-4